Average Maternity Leave: Everything You Need to Know

 9 Things You Need to Know About Maternity Leave in the US

 Many Mothers Don't Get Paid Leave

-America is the last nation in the world for paid leave which has negative impacts on the economy.
-According to the Bureau of Labor Statistics, a mere 12 percent of female employees get paid parental leave benefits in this country.
+America is the last nation in the world for paid leave, which has negative impacts on the economy.
+According to the Bureau of Labor Statistics, a mere 12 percent of female employees get paid maternity leave benefits in this country.
 Lower-wage earning workers only got paid leave 5 percent of the time.